 - Step 1 Change the product or service.
 How can the product be changed for the better?
 (Seed 1) - Step 2 Add accessories.
 It's not just the product that is important, it is the accessories, such as the iPad cover or the mobile phone holder, that can add value to a business.
 (Seed 2) - Step 3 Add complementary products.
 When a business is selling a product such as a hamburger, fries and drinks that might go along with it are offered for purchase as well.
 (Seed 3) - Step 4 Enhance the sales channels.
-A sales channel is a business' access to a customer.
-You might have heard a salesperson ask you whether there is anything else they can do for you.
-Coles is an example of a business that has used their relationship with customers to sell other products, such as insurance, in addition to their main business of selling groceries.
-(Seed 4)
+A sales channel innovation skills.
+See the sample answer to the first is a business's access to a customer.
+You might product (tablecloth) as an example. have heard a salesperson ask you whether there is 5 If you have a great idea, this becomes your intellectual anything else they can do for you.
+Coles is an example property (IP).
+You can legally protect this idea from of a business that has used their relationship with being taken by others.
+Access your obook link and customers to sell other products, such as insurance, go to the IP Australia website and use the interactive in addition to their main business of selling groceries. called 'IP in everyday life'.
+List the products or services (Seed 4) you have used today and tick the ones you think have protected intellectual property.